chelsea1620/google-belay/README.txt

   buzzer   9004
   emote    9005

-5) Select all five of them in GoogleAppEngineLauncher and click the Run button.
+5) Select all six of them in GoogleAppEngineLauncher and click the Run button.

 6) Select the belay-belay application and click the Browse button.